Aim My Robot: Precision Local Navigation to Any Object: Experiments

 \textbf{Closing the fridge drawer:} In Fig.\ref{fig:close-fridge-drawer}, we show that by accurately aiming the robot to a target object a robot can perform downstream tasks using its body as the end effector.
 The goal is specified by $M=I_\text{drawer}$ and $\mathbf{C}=(d=1~\text{m}, \theta=0^\circ, S=\text{front})$.
 Once the robot reaches the goal, the robot moves forward to close the drawer in open loop.

 \textbf{Loading a pallet in a warehouse:} We test \ours{} on a simulated forklift to load a randomly placed pallet in a warehouse.
 Existing work on controlling forklifts requires sophisticated modeling and motion planning \cite{tamba2009path, sun2023optimization} with privileged state information.
 Here, we show that a learning system with onboard sensors can achieve the same precision.
-We empirically generate $\sim500$ demonstrations with forklift dynamics to fine-tune \ours{}.
+We empirically generate $\sim500$ demonstrations with forklift kinematics to finetune \ours{}.
 In Fig.\ref{fig:close-fridge-drawer}, we show \ours{} successfully navigates a forklift to face a pallet directly $\mathbf{C}$=$(d$=$2~\text{m}, \theta$=$0^\circ, S$=$\text{front})$.
 The precision is sufficient such that the fork can be completely inserted into a pallet by driving the forklift forward in an open loop fashion.
-More information is provided in the supplementary material and website.
+More information is provided on the website.